 The Escalating Risk of Mass Violence in the United States

 The United States is at a crossroads in its history.
 The level of political violence already observed in the country this year raises serious red flags about the erosion of democratic norms and the growing distrust of peaceful political processes.
 While predictions of mass violence associated with the United States may sound far-fetched to some, astute watchers of political violence around the globe are sounding the alarm bells.
 However, risks are not determinative.
-Regardless of who wins the election, bold leadership and decisive action can prevent the accumulation of risk factors for mass violence leading to a loss of life and harm to US democracy.
+Regardless of election outcomes, bold leadership and decisive action is needed to prevent the accumulation of risk factors for mass violence leading to a loss of life and harm to US democracy.

-Leaders and organizers need to understand the risks, triggers, and accelerants of mass violence and equip themselves with resources to respond rapidly and effectively as advocates of peace.
-The Stanley Center for Peace and Security and Impact:Peace at the Kroc Institute for Peace and Justice are providing several timely resources, including an analysis of risk factors for mass violence in the United States, a discussion paper recommending specific actions for national policymakers, and a system for connecting individuals and institutions to tools that can help to peacefully manage a period of potential crisis and violence.
+Although these challenges are not new, decision makers and policy influencers need to better understand the risks, as well as triggers and accelerants of mass violence, in order to equip themselves with resources to respond rapidly and effectively as advocates of peace.
+To help respond to communication gaps, the Stanley Center for Peace and Security partnered with Impact:Peace at the Kroc Institute for Peace and Justice to build on existing political violence resources using the lens of mass violence and atrocity prevention, leading to publications that analyze the risk factors in the United States and recommend specific actions for national policymakers, local officials, and police and security forces.

-To this end, the Stanley Center and Impact:Peace are connecting government, civil society, individuals of influence, and concerned citizens with expertise in concrete tools to prevent violence and reinforce resilience mechanisms that uphold democratic norms.
-We facilitate the rapid flow of information by providing:
+Our organizations joined in efforts to connect government, civil society, individuals of influence, and concerned citizens with new and existing tools to prevent violence and reinforce resilience mechanisms that uphold democratic norms, particularly through the lens of atrocity prevention.
+We created a system to facilitate the rapid flow of information by providing: